 Schema Comparison Tool

-Schema Comparison Tool allows you to compare tables, views, functions, sequences, packages and stored procedures between two schemas/databases.
+Schema Comparison Tool allows you to compare tables, views, functions, sequences, packages, stored procedures and other database objects between two schemas/databases.
 It will report any discrepancies between schemas such as missing or mismatching stored procedures, tables, triggers, columns, indexes and constraints.
 It also will detect column discrepancies such as data type, nullability and defaults.
 Also, comparison can be done between schemas on two different DBMS platforms such as Oracle and SQL Server.